gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 - Fetch data from all RSS feeds
 - Send all data to the `articles management service`

-There are better ways to accomplish this, I could for example have the fetcher talk to the articles management service to get all the latest articles publish date for all the providers and than when we get the data back from the RSS feed we could only choose to send the new articles to the `articles management service`.
+There are better ways to accomplish this, I could for example have the fetcher talk to the articles management service to get all the latest articles publish date for all the providers and then when we get the data back from the RSS feed we could choose to send only the new articles to the `articles management service`.
 This would be a much better way of doing it.

 But I've decided to just "dump" all the data into the `articles management service` and let it discard the data that it already has.
 If this was a service in production, I wouldn't do it like this.
 Also because this approach puts more unnecessary pressure onto the `articles management service` to sort out the data it gets.